Charles V. Dyer: Early life

 Charles was born in Clarendon, Vermont on June 12, 1808, the ninth of the ten children of Daniel and Susannah Olin Dyer.
 A precocious child, he was sent at age 15 to the Castleton Academy to prepare for college.
 He then attended Middlebury College's medical department, from which he graduated on December 9, 1830.

 He established a practice in Newark, Wayne County Vermont in February 1831.

 Chicago years

 Ambition led him to Chicago, then a small, but rapidly growing town, in August 1835.
 He became Surgeon for the garrison at Ft.
 Dearborn soon thereafter.
 In 1837, he married Louisa M. Gifford, of Elgin, with whom he would have six children, three of whom (Stella Louisa, Charles Gifford and Louis) would survive into adulthood.
 The Dyers also adopted a daughter, Cornelia.
+Dyer was elected town clerk of Chicago in the Juny 6, 1836 town election (held at the Tremont House), but resigned immediately after being elected.

 Reentering private practice, he was instrumental in the fight against the cholera that plagued Chicago in the late 1840s.
-In 1839, he shared offices with Dr. Levi D. Boone, who would go on to become Mayor of Chicago in 1855.
+In 1839, he shared offices with Dr. Levi D. Boone, who would go on to become mayor of Chicago in 1855.

 Dyer invested his savings in real estate, and after several ups and downs, was able to retire from the practice of medicine in 1854.